Zand Iran: Religious policy

 Karim Khan might have been anticipated to seek the ulama's approval for his unusual position as the head of an nominally neo-Safavid (but in reality kingless) monarchy.
 However, he refused to comply with this.
-By minting coins under the name of the hidden imam, erecting mosques and shrines, and probably participating in Friday prayers—though this is not mentioned—Karim Khan supported the Shia beliefs in a traditional manner.
+By minting coins under the name of the hidden imam, erecting mosques and shrines, and probably participating in Friday prayers—though this is not mentioned—Karim Khan supported Shia beliefs in a traditional manner.
 Abu'l-Hasan Qazvini, who was one the more religious historians, claims that Karim Khan never prayed throughout his entire life.
 The government-appointed shaykh ol-eslam was the most important religious figure in Shiraz.
 His responsibilities seemed to be more constrained than those of his Safavid predecessors, and the title molla-bashi (chief theologian) created by Soltan Hoseyn was not retained.

 Religious officers typically selected by the crown got degrees and set payments from Karim Khan, such as the guardian of the Shah Abdol-Azim Shrine at Ray in 1765 and the supervisor of religious activities at Qazvin.
-However, the lesser akhunds, theologians, Alavid seyyeds, and dervishes who anticipated living off of government pensions were let down.
+However, the lesser akhunds, theologians, seyyeds, and dervishes who anticipated living off of government pensions were let down.
 They were reportedly seen as parasites by Karim Khan, who claimed that by controlling pricing, they could live happily with what they had just like others.
 Presentations of the passion play, which reenacted the martyrdom of Husayn ibn Ali, gained popularity from Karim Khan's reign onward, possibly as a result of the more tolerant religious climate.

+The relationship of the Zand state and Sufi orders had varied, with the Nematollahis, it was a negative kind, as Masum Ali Shah, the qotb of the order decided to return to Iran from India, settling in the capital of Shiraz and did his missionary work right after, however, under by the urgence of the ulama to Karim Khan of both heresy and usurping rule in Iran (due to having the title of "Shah"), Masum Ali was then banished to a village near Isfahan, after Karim Khan's death in 1779, Masum had moved to Isfahan proper, where he resumed his missionary works, where the ulama there as well, were severely hostile to him to the point where his followers were severely mutilated.